Deep Deconfounded Content-based Tag Recommendation for UGC with Causal Intervention: Experiments

 \subsection{Sensitivity to Sample Size of MC-Estimator}

-In \textbf{RQ3}, the sample size $N^{s}$ for the MC-based do-calculus approximator is a very important hyperparameter for the proposed DecTag that controls the trade-off between estimator variance and computational overhead.
+In \textbf{RQ3}, the sample size $N^{s}$ for the MC-based do-calculus approximator is a very important hyperparameter that controls the trade-off between estimator variance and computational overhead.
 In Section \ref{sec:trade-off}, we claim that a large batch size can reduce the variance similar to a large $N^{s}$, based on previous literature \cite{kingma2013auto}.
-However, with a large batch size, it still remains unclear how does the sample size $N^{s}$ influences DecTag's performance.
-Therefore, in this section, we conduct experiments to investigate whether the DecTag is robust to a small $N^{s}$ when the batch size is large.
+In this section, we conduct experiments to verify such a claim.
 Specifically, we keep the large batch size for both base models (\textit{i.e.,} 1,024 for NFM and 4,096 for LightGCN), vary $N_{s} \in \{2, 5, 10, 25, 50, 100\}$, and report the performance in Fig. \ref{fig:sample_size}.
 From Fig. \ref{fig:sample_size} we can find that the performance is indeed stable with varied $N^{s}$.
 Such results indicate that a large batch size can reduce the variance and stabilize training equivalent to a large sample size.
 In addition, setting a large batch size increases only slightly the training complexity compared with DecRS, which more convincingly shows the superiority of DecTag.